Expert Advice On The Best Lures For Steelhead

 If this lure is fished well it can be the best steelhead lure in both great lakes rivers and in west coast rivers.

 The key to fishing this lure well is to let the current do most of the work for you and to get the spinner down to within 2 or 3 feet of the steelhead.
 There is one other thing that I do to entice more strikes.

 How To Use A Spinner For Steelhead?

 In order to use a spinner well and get the best results, I cast the spinner across the river, and on a slightly down river angle and then retrieve it at less than half the speed that I think I should.
 Basically, it’s a super slow retrieve that almost feels way too slow, but it works.
-At the beginning of the retrieve, I will give the spinners a fast but short pull to ensure the blades start spinning and then slowly work the spinner in.
+At the beginning of the retrieve, I will give the spinner a fast but short pull to ensure the blades start spinning, and then I slowly work the spinner in.

 Even though it’s a super slow retrieve the current will spin those blades for you and will swing it across and in front of the fish at a slow and enticing speed.